Complex path simulations of geometrically frustrated ladders: Numerical methods and observables

-{\it Numerical methods and observables -- } We now briefly review the construction of our CPI scheme using the generalized thimble method (GTM) \cite{Alexandru:2016san, Alexandru:2015sua, Alexandru:2016lsn_wrongian, Alexandru:2017oyw_pt, Alexandru:2020wrj}.
+We now briefly review the construction of our CPI scheme using the generalized thimble method (GTM) \cite{Alexandru:2016san, Alexandru:2015sua, Alexandru:2016lsn_wrongian, Alexandru:2017oyw_pt, Alexandru:2020wrj}.
 Within this approach, the complex plane integration manifold is determined through the holomorphic flow equation,